UK-Export-Finance/dtfs2/k2-reader/README.md

 assumes you have the whole environment running with docker-compose..

+to scan everything in ./test-data/type-a-xml and post it to DEAL_API_URL as defined in .env:
 ```
 npm start
 ```

-will scan everything in ./test-data/type-a-xml and post it to localhost:5001/deal, the endpoint just logs the data.
+unit-tests:
 ```
 npm test
 ```

-is wired to run all jest tests it can find, and create coverage reports under /reports.